Explore our fall recreation programs! Registration begins August 11.

 It depends.
 Projects that receive funding through the Operating and Major Project Grants stream can have project timelines that extend longer than 12 months.
 However, projects that receive funding through the Arts Grants and Community Grants streams must be completed within 12 months of approval.
 If your project timeline spans more than 12 months, consider dividing your project into phases with measurable outcomes for each phase of development.
 An initiative completed within a specific phase (and when that phase is 12 months in duration or shorter) of a larger project is eligible.

-Apply for what is needed to cover eligible expenses.
-Don’t skimp on your request, but don’t just ask for the maximum either – your request will be evaluated against your project budget (is your budget reasonable and appropriate).
+Consider all your revenue sources and apply for what is needed to cover eligible expenses.
+Your application will be evaluated against your project budget, is it reasonable and appropriate.
 Your organization’s overall financial health will also be taken into consideration as financial need is evaluated.

 Non-profits must be registered and in good standing under their respective act of legislation.
 These documents verify this status, as well as provide some context to your organization’s overall sustainability.
 If your financial statements demonstrate significant resources, consider providing additional details as to why grant funding is being requested.